Building your home

 - conducting both mandatory and non-mandatory inspections on building projects

-- receive, record and process consent and report application for variations to the regulations
+- receive, record and process report and consent application for variations to the regulations

 - receive, record and process consent applications for demolition works (section 29A Building Act 1993)